Your toddler is 20 months old!

 • Tantrums.
 Even though your kid's language is developing by leaps and bounds, they still can't communicate everything they want to say, and that can lead to some meltdowns.

 • Separation Anxiety.
-At this age, your kid might become more aware of being away from you and may make a scene—especially if their hungry, tired or sick.
+At this age, your kid might become more aware of being away from you and may make a scene—especially if they're hungry, tired or sick.
 Though it's tempting to linger at day care drop-off, it's best to make goodbyes quick and to stick with a routine.
 Reassure your child you'll be back and be specific about when.

 • Pushing, hitting or biting.
 Chalk it up to experimentation, but 20-month-olds tend to have their moments of behaving badly.
 Avoid overreacting or using physical punishment—"biting" your kid to show them how much it hurts doesn't stop them from doing it.
 Stay calm and keep telling your child hurting others is never okay.